Users

 The user ID

-It's best if you just use the user's user ID that is used inside your own database as well.
+A best practice is just to use the user ID that's already used inside your own database.

 Map multiple users to a single TalkJS user

-Sometimes, it can be effective to make a group of users "be" a single TalkJS user.
-For example, this is practical if a team of colleagues wants to chat on your platform with another person, but it should appear as if it's a single person talking.
+Sometimes it can be effective to make a group of users act as a single TalkJS user.
+For example, a team of colleagues may want to chat on your platform with another person, but it should appear as if it's a single person talking.

 In this case, send a user ID to TalkJS that is not the same as your users' real ID.
 For instance, it might be appropriate to use the team ID for a TalkJS user ID.